The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Proposed Method: The Equalizer

 Finally, the output waveform $\hat{\mathbf{s}}$ is obtained again using OLA synthesis:

-With a proper choice and setting of the analysis-resynthesis parameters (see the Appendix), the overall process ensures that the signal maintains high perceptual quality.
-By decoupling the gain and the shape during all the processing phases and recombining them only at the final step, the Equalizer effectively preserves both the global dynamics and the fine-grained spectral details of the original audio.
+With proper setting of the analysis-resynthesis parameters, the overall process ensures that the signal maintains high perceptual quality.
+By decoupling the gain and the shape during all the processing phases and recombining them only at the final step, the Equalizer effectively preserves both the global dynamics and the fine-grained spectral details of the original signal.